Martín Alund: 2013

 As a lucky loser, Alund reached the semifinals of the 2013 Brasil Open, defeating World No. 25 Jérémy Chardy (fresh off of his career-best Australian Open quarterfinal run) and experienced claycourter Filippo Volandri en route.
 In the semis he valiantly took a set off top seed Rafael Nadal before losing in 3 sets.

 In Houston a few weeks later, Alund defeated former World No. 1 and multiple grand slam champion Lleyton Hewitt.

 Alund gained direct entry into both the French Open and Wimbledon, winning a set against World No. 4 David Ferrer in the first round of the latter before eventually losing in four sets.
 In preparation for the grass courts, he won the Liverpool International exhibition tournament, etching his name alongside esteemed former champions Marat Safin, Ivan Ljubičić and Fernando González.

 Together with João Souza, Alund reached the quarterfinals of the men's doubles at Båstad.

-2014
+2014-2017: Retirement

 After qualifying for both Viña del Mar and Buenos Aires, Alund defeated clay specialist Albert Ramos in straights and took a set off both World No. 18 Nicolas Almagro and No. 46 Robin Haase.

-Retirement

-After a year and a half of injuries, Alund announced he had decided to retire from the pro tour, lending his world class skills to the coaching team at Advantage Tennis in New Jersey.
+After a year and a half of injuries, Alund announced he had decided to retire from the pro tour in January 2017.

+Coaching

+After his retirement, he initially lent his world class skills to the coaching team at Advantage Tennis in New Jersey.

+Alund is now head of pros at the IMG Academy in Bradenton, Florida and is currently coaching former junior World No. 1 "Jerry" Shang, guiding him to the ATP top 100 and his first ATP Tour title in Chengdu.